-The accountable authority for an Agency (or delegate) must advise Treasury of all adjustments and/or errors (corrected or uncorrected) greater than \$5 million identified subsequent to submitting the Preliminary Annual Return to Treasury so that the Total State Sector Accounts can be assessed for revision.
+• The accountable authority for an Agency (or delegate) must advise Treasury of all adjustments and/or errors (corrected or uncorrected) greater than \$5 million identified subsequent to submitting the Preliminary Annual Return to Treasury so that the Total State Sector Accounts can be assessed for revision.
+This applies to all State Revenue Agencies ("S-Agencies") as well.